Hell’s Gate Review | Geothermal Wonders, Mud Baths & Spas in Rotorua, New Zealand

-We recently visited the Hell’s Gate Geothermal Reserve and Mud Spa in Rotorua, New Zealand.
+During our last visit to our native New Zealand, we enjoyed a wonderful family afternoon at the Hell’s Gate Geothermal Reserve and Mud Spa in Rotorua.
 Our family of four did The Hell’s Gate Experience, which is the complete package including the geothermal walkways, Maori carving, mud baths, and sulphur spas.
 In this post, we’ll share the highlights of our day and what you need to know before you visit.

 READY TO BOOK?